ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

   ADRs or changes via GitHub issues and pull requests.
 - Approval: All members of the ai-cfia GitHub organization must approve pull requests before merging.
+- Manager Approval: The final step in the approval process is a review and approval from the team's manager.
 - Disagreements: Any strong objections will pause the process until a consensus is reached.